francescowang/DevOps-Course-Starter/README.md

 cat ~/.ssh/authorized_keys
 ```

+If you want to access the control node via Visual Studio Code, follow these steps:

-- [ ] Install this extension -> Remote - SSH
+- Install this extension -> Remote - SSH
-- [ ] Command + shift N to open a new window
+- Command + shift N to open a new window
-- [ ] Click on the purple rectable bottom left and click on connect host
+- Click on the purple rectable bottom left and click on connect host
-- [ ] Enter the ec2-user@<controller-ip-address>
+- Enter the ec2-user@<controller-ip-address>
-- [ ] Create/Edit an inventory.ini file and playbook.yml file
+- Create/Edit an inventory.ini file and playbook.yml file

-- [ ] Run the following commands:
+- Run the following commands for testing purposes:
 ```
 ansible -i inventory.ini
 ```